Dexter in the Dark

-Dexter in the Dark is a 2007 novel written by Jeff Lindsay.
-The third book in the Dexter series, following serial killer killer Dexter Morgan, it was preceded by the 2004 novel Darkly Dreaming Dexter—which formed the basis of the Showtime television series Dexter—and Dearly Devoted Dexter, its 2005 sequel.
+Dexter in the Dark is a 2007 novel written by American writer Jeff Lindsay.
+The third book in the Dexter series following serial killer killer Dexter Morgan, it was preceded by the 2004 novel Darkly Dreaming Dexter—which formed the basis of the Showtime television series Dexter—and Dearly Devoted Dexter, its 2005 sequel.
+An audiobook narrated by Nick Landrum was released in September 2007.

 The first novel in the series to explore supernatural elements, Dexter in the Dark was released September 18, 2007, in the United States and October 3, 2007, in the United Kingdom.
 The Season 1 DVD of the Dexter television series allows access to the first two chapters of Dexter in the Dark when viewed on a computer, additionally revealing that the book was originally scheduled to be released earlier in the year.

 Plot

 Dexter Morgan investigates a double homicide at the University of Miami campus, where two female students have been found burned and beheaded.
 Their heads are replaced by the ceramic heads of bulls.
 Something about this uncharacteristically frightens Dexter's "Dark Passenger" into silence, leaving him to solve the crime on his own.
 As a series of similar murders take place, members of a mysterious cult begin stalking Dexter, believing his Dark Passenger to be a threat to them.

 Dexter soon begins to question the Dark Passenger, as he slowly realizes that it's a true entity unto itself, possibly an offspring of the ancient god Moloch.
 While attempting to dispatch a killer who had been stalking him, Dexter becomes frightened and is unable to go through with the deed.
 He soon realizes that the Dark Passenger had given him an unusual amount of confidence and an almost supernatural awareness of the world around him; now that it's gone, he feels vulnerable for the first time in his life.
 Dexter begins to develop sadness and anger, emotions that were once suppressed by the Dark Passenger.
 While missing the helpful clues and hints of the Dark Passenger, Dexter feeds off of his newfound emotions to find some balance in his life as well as solve the mystery unfolding around him.